RalphHightower/blog/_posts/2024/10/2024-10-15-Putin5TrumpBuddyCovertAttackOnNATO.md

 - "In April, Germany arrested two German-Russian nationals on suspicion of plotting attacks on U.S. military installations and other targets on behalf of the GRU Intelligence Service in Moscow.
 - In the same month, Poland arrested a man who was preparing to pass information to the GRU about Rzeszow airport, a hub for weapons to Ukraine.
 - UK charged several men for an arson attack on a Ukrainian-owned logistics firm in London.
-Acest text a fost copiat de pe Ziare.com Putin's treacherous plot.
 Russia wants to throw Europe into chaos through a hidden plan https://ziare.com/razboi-ucraina/complot-perfid-putin-rusia-vrea-sa-arunce-haos-europa-plan-secret-amenintare-occident-1899959?utm_source=Ziare.com&utm_medium=copy-paste
 - Russian-Ukrainian citizen, arrested by France, when he was injured after trying to make a bomb in his hotel room in Paris.
 June.
 - Russia had plotted to kill Armin Papperger, the head of Rheinmetall, Germany's largest arms firm.
 July.
 - Air traffic at Stockholm's Arlanda Airport was halted for more than two hours after drones were spotted over the runways.
 September 9.